How to Start

-You can speed up surface creation by delaying the illumination processing by unchecking 'Generate Mixed Shading' (See Qimera Application Preferences Dialog for more details).
+You can speed up surface creation by delaying the illumination processing by unchecking 'Compute Cast Shadows' (See Qimera Application Preferences Dialog for more details).

 If you want to do CUBE processing check the "Enable CUBE processing" check box.
 When checked you can fine tune the specific CUBE options via the "Settings..." button.
 By default a dynamic surface will be built to enclose all the data chosen to be added.
 You can override this by entering in custom bounds (in the project's coordinate system) and making sure the "Use specific bounds" option is selected.
-If you selected a rectangular area from the main window before bringing up this dialog then those bounds will be shown and the "Use specific bounds" will be the default selection.
+If you selected a rectangular area from the main window before bringing up this dialog then those bounds will be shown and the "Use specific bounds" but will NOT be the default selection, you must choose to use the constrained area as an additional step.
+You can also limit the vertical range of the grid with the second set of vertical limits.
+At the bottom of the dialog, you will be presented with a list of systems that can be included in the grid.
 By default all available systems in the raw survey raw are selected to be included in the surface and are listed in the systems section.
 You can choose to remove data from specific systems by un-checking that system.
 If you are building a Dynamic Surface from Processed Point files there will be no System to choose from.

 The CUBE settings dialog is shown below and lets you adjust the default options used when building a dynamic surface with the CUBE layer included.

 The Configuration drop down menu is used to set the defaults of the other options in the dialog.
 Choices include "Default", "Shallow Water", "Deep Water", and "Custom" and are described below.